New Vegan Shoes Made From Recycled Party Balloons

 Image Credit: Undo For Tomorrow

-The global footwear industry creates a lot of waste with materials such as plastic, petroleum, and animal-derived .
+The global footwear industry creates a lot of waste with materials such as plastic, petroleum, and animal-derived leather.
 In the last year, a few startups are changing the way shoes are traditionally made, using recycled and renewable materials.

-Big names are getting into footwear.
-Adidas recently unveiled the Mylo Stan Smith, a vegan version of its iconic Stan Smith sneakers made with -based leather.
+Big names are getting into eco-friendly footwear.
+Adidas recently unveiled the Mylo Stan Smith, a vegan version of its iconic Stan Smith sneakers made with mushroom-based leather.
 Wich is renewable, environmentally friendly, and performs exactly in the same way as traditional leather.
 The outer upper, perforated stripes, heel tab overlay, and premium branding are all made with Mylo and the midsole of the shoe is made with natural rubber.

 New-Vegan-Shoes-Made-From-Recycled-Party-Balloons